 You’ve both agreed on results and behaviors.
 Now what?
-Take some time to chat about areas that need improvement and set a few developmental goals for the term.
+Take some time to chat about areas that need improvement and set a few performance goals for the term.
 Ask the employee how they think they can do better, and provide them with an opportunity to discuss growth.
 Most people don’t want to work for a paycheck alone, so take this opportunity to discuss how the job could be a more enriching and motivating experience.
 Be sure to specify a few resources or strategies they’ll be given to help them achieve their goals, such as training or useful articles.

 Step 2: observe

 Performance management doesn’t end when the meeting does.
 Now that you’ve laid out your expectations, and your team participated in setting their objectives, take a step back and observe how the plan takes shape, helping out as necessary and maintaining regular communication.